lukas-vit/bounce-2d/README.md

 ### 7. Code Quality

-- Refactored code for better maintainability and readability
+- Refactored code for better maintainability and readability and tried to install and run the game

 ## 🎯 Challenges Overcome